-On receiving an application, the Executive normally publishes a media release on the Panel's website and any relevant Australian securities exchange (for example, ASX)

-which states that an application has been received and provides an outline of the issues.
-This media release is generally not provided in draft to the applicant or any other person for comment.
+- (a) On receiving an application, the Executive normally publishes a media release on the Panel's website and any relevant Australian securities exchange (for example, ASX) which states that an application has been received and provides an outline of the issues.
+In preparing the media release, the Executive will carefully consider and be mindful of matters asserted in the application which may be prejudicial to a party.
+Typically, the media release will be drafted only to address issues regarding Chapter 6 of the Corporations Act. - (b) The media release on receipt of an application is generally not provided in draft to the applicant or any other person for comment.
 It will normally not be necessary for parties to make a separate media release (although listed parties remain subject to their continuous disclosure obligations).